 Four Ninjas six Assassins

-This four Ninja, six Assassin setup has a very high damage output, but lacks any other synergies that can help out (most notably Wild).
+These four Ninja, six Assassin setup has a very high damage output but lack any other synergies that can help out (most notably Wild).

 This build can utilize the Youmuu's Ghostblade, to get to its power spike quicker.
 Without it, you'll need level 8, while the item lets you hit it on 7.
 You want to give it to Kennen, making Shen the only non-Assassin on your board and the primary focus of your opponents.
 To make the best use of the synergies, we choose Ninjas as our designated carries.
 It means that you should give them all the items (with the exception of a Frozen Heart – it still belongs to Pyke).

 If you decide to play this team comp, I strongly recommend collecting all the Zeds and Kennens that you can.
 With Youmuu's Ghostblade, there's pretty much no reason to level past 7.
 Using your gold to three-star the double empowered units (if there's enough left in the pool) is more valuable than adding more pieces on the board.
 Just remember to scout.
 If almost everyone is playing Ninjas and you're still missing a lot, you're unlikely ever to hit them.
 It doesn't matter how much you roll.

 Skipping the Wild synergy, makes this build somewhat susceptible to dodging.
 That being said, Kennen and to some extent Akali can do a lot of damage with their spells.
 It can often be enough.
 Besides, heavy dodging compositions are not played that often.
 They aren't too powerful either, so even if you have troubles with a Yordle team comp or multiple Phantom Dancers, they're likely to be eliminated by the rest of your lobby.
 You'll be fine, as long as you can beat everyone else.